What To Plant In June

 Peas

-Peas prefer cooler weather, so March is a good month to plant your peas.
+Peas prefer cooler weather, so March is a good month to plant them.
 You can plant them as soon as you can work your soil.
-If the soil temperatures are 10-20 degrees C or 50-70 degrees F that is best.
+It is best if the soil temperatures are 10-20 degrees C or 50-70 degrees F.

-The best times to sow peas are mid-February clear until the end of May.
-Of course, you can plant them again in July through mid-August, depending on how hot it is.
-If your soil is moist or damp don’t soak your peas, you don’t need to.
+The best time to sow peas is mid-February, which is clear until the end of May.
+Of course, depending on how hot it is, you can plant them again in July through mid-August.
+If your soil is moist or damp, don’t soak your peas; you don’t need to.
 I have never soaked my peas.

 Make sure your soil has the amendments it needs.
-I prefer bush peas, but that’s because those are the ones that seem the sweetest.
-My favorite ones are called Little Marvel.
+I prefer bush peas because they seem the sweetest.
+My favorite is called Little Marvel.

 They only grow about two feet tall, and that works for me.
 They are sweet to the taste and can be harvested in about 60 days.
 You may want to trellis them.
 Plant the seeds about 4-6 inches apart and 1/2 to 1 inch deep.